Published on July 15, 2013

 “…the balloon was re-prepared, fresh gas added, and everything made ready for a long voyage; but when the time for ascent arrived, it was found that the buoyancy of the balloon was seriously impaired, as Donaldson — probably correctly — alleged, by reason of penetration of atmospheric air to the interior of the balloon, and the consequent increased gravity of the gas therein.

 The plan has been to have two reporters — James Maitland and Newton S. Grimwood — accompany him, but it was found that the buoyancy of the balloon would warrant the presence of but one.
 Accordingly lots were prepared….”

-As it happened, one of Grimwood’s friend cheated the lots, marking both as winners and thus, when Grimwood drew first, he won the ride.
+As it happened, one of Grimwood’s friends cheated the lots, marking both as winners, and thus, when Grimwood drew first, he won the ride.
 It was to be a bad deed that went sour, to be sure.
 After a 4:00 pm take off, the balloon proceeded with the two men, Donaldson and Grimwood, out over the water toward Michigan.
 Onlookers watched it fly into the distance and disappear.
 Approximately 30 miles out, a boater reported later sighting the balloon, as written, down low over the water, its basket dragging through the waves.
 Setting out to help, the would-be rescuers couldn’t cover the distance before the balloon shot back up into the sky and drifted away in the stiff wind.
-Nothing was seen in the water, though it is possible that a man was there, but was somehow missed given that he would have been — at best — treading water with just his head above the waves as the sun set and night descended on the lake.
+Nothing was seen in the water, though it is possible that a man was there, somehow missed.
+He would have been hard to spot while treading water with only his head above the waves as the sun set and night descended on the lake.